fyquah/hardcaml_zprize/zprize/msm_pippenger/README.md

 # FPGA Implementation of the MSM pippengers algorithm

-We have implemented a FPGA design that runs on a AWS F1 instance and can compute the MSM of a large number of eliptic point and scalar pairs on the BLS12-377 curve.
+We have implemented a FPGA design that runs on a AWS F1 instance and can compute the MSM of a large number of elliptic point and scalar pairs on the BLS12-377 curve.

 ## Overview of the architecture